Updates On Medicare Drug Price Negotiations

 Some of you may remember the Article we wrote last year after it was announced that Medicare would start negotiating Prescription Drug Prices in 2024.
-Medicare will deal directly with Drug Manufacturers/Pharmaceutical Companies.
-Initially, they would take the ten most prescribed (Non-Generic) Medications for 2024.
-Then, they would continue to negotiate 10 per year moving forward.
+Medicare will deal directly with drug manufacturers and pharmaceutical companies.
+Initially, they would select the 10 most-prescribed (Non-Generic) Medications for 2024.
+Then they would continue to negotiate 10 per year.
 Although the new pricing will not go into effect until January 1, 2026, I wanted to show you their progress.

 THE INFLATION REDUCTION ACT OF 2022

-However, they are making good on their attempt to assist seniors with the never-ending increase in medication costs.
-With all the lobbyists in Washington, DC, who are paid generously by the pharmaceutical companies, it will continue to be challenging.
-The best thing our United States government can and should do is open our own FDA manufacturing plants to produce the medications here in the US and eliminate all intermediaries.
+However, they are fulfilling their commitment to assist seniors with the ongoing increase in medication costs.
+Given the number of lobbyists in Washington, DC, who pharmaceutical companies generously compensate, it will remain challenging.
+The best thing our United States government can and should do is open its own FDA-manufacturing plants to produce medications in the US and eliminate all intermediaries.

 HOW THE INFLATION REDUCTION ACT WILL IMPACT MEDICARE PART D STARTING ON JANUARY 1, 2025

 Let's start with the good news.
 The Medicare Donut Hole, the Catastrophic Coverage Phase of Medicare Part D Prescription Drug Plans, has been eliminated.
-The government has caped Part D Medications of $2K, meaning no Medicare Beneficiary will pay more than $2,000 annually for prescription medications.
+The government has capped Part D medications at $ 2,000, meaning no Medicare Beneficiary will pay more than $2,000 annually for prescription medications.
 This is excellent news for many seniors burdened with expensive medicines.
-However, there is going to be collateral damage as a result of these moves.
+However, collateral damage is inevitable as a result of these moves.

 Now, let's look at the bad news.
 We are based in Arizona, and Arizona had 27 Stand-Alone Medicare Part D plans in 2023.
-But in 2025, we will only have 1o plans available to the public.
-Worse yet, the costs of lowering the Out-Of-Pocket Drug Cost for Medicare Beneficiaries are forcing Insurance companies to increase the Part D Deductible and the premiums for their Drug Plans.
+However, in 2025, we will have only 10 plans available to the public.
+Worse yet, the costs of lowering out-of-pocket drug costs for Medicare Beneficiaries are forcing Insurance companies to increase the Part D Deductible and premiums for their Drug Plans.

 THE MEDICARE PART D DEDUCTIBLE